 Step 2: Begin Working in the Field

-Most employers seek title examiners with 1-5 years of related experience.
-Title examiners can work for real estate companies, title companies or law firms.
-Examiners may prepare legal documents related to a parcel of land, as well as inspect mortgages, court judgments, plat books and contracts to determine ownership of a piece of property.
+Most employers seek title examiners with one to five years of related experience.
+Title examiners can work for real estate companies, title companies, or law firms.
+Examiners may prepare legal documents related to a parcel of land, as well as inspect mortgages, court judgments, plat books, and contracts to determine ownership of a piece of property.
 They also research titles to determine whether restrictions on ownership exist and search tax and public records to verify ownership of a property.

 Step 3: Consider Becoming Certified

 Being certified may increase employment opportunities.
 The National Association of Land Title Examiners and Abstractors offers two certifications: the Certified Abstractor and Master Abstractor.
-To be eligible for the former, an individual must be a member of NALTEA and have three years of experience.
-The latter requires NALTEA membership and have eight years of experience.
+To be eligible for the Certified Abstrator, an individual must be a member of NALTEA and have three years of experience.
+To earn a Master Abstractor title requires NALTEA membership and eight years of experience.

-Aspiring certified abstractors must pass an exam, while aspiring master abstractors must provide a recommendation letter, pass an exam and submit a sample title search.
-Every 2 years, each designation requires 10 hours of continuing education courses for renewal.
+Aspiring certified abstractors must pass an exam, while aspiring master abstractors must provide a recommendation letter, pass an exam, and submit a sample title search.
+Every two years, each designation requires 10 hours of continuing education courses for renewal.